fuzzuf/fuzzuf/docs/algorithms/mopt/algorithm_en.md

 ## What is MOpt

 [MOpt-AFL](https://github.com/puppet-meteor/MOpt-AFL) is an example implementation for MOpt[^usenix19] paper.
-We think their algorithm is not even a customized PSO, but original heuristics inspired by PSO.
-This is because the original PSO and MOpt's PSO-like algorithms don't share the problem setting and the objective function at all.
-This can be emphasized to some extent considering that I saw some people misunderstand this point.
-They optimize the selection of mutation operators to find more interesting inputs by generating probability distribution from particles optimized with PSO-like algorithm.
+It tries to optimize the selection of mutation operators to find more interesting inputs by generating probability distributions from *particles* calculated with its original heuristics inspired by PSO (Particle Swarm Optimization).

 ## CLI Usage